 “What is the one thing in your life, that if you could be, do or have, would change everything?”

 To consistently follow through with my Word, to BE my word, particularly to myself.
 No excuses.
 That would change everything for me.”
 And it has.

 As I behave my way into being the person that follows through, holding my vision in mind, that consistent movement is what creates my life.
 That’s how we do it.
 One follow through at a time.

 “I’ve learned that making a ‘living’ is not the same thing as ‘making a life’.”

-It has been a deeply rich learning journey of more than 30 years in the behavioral health profession as a licensed psychotherapist.
-In that role and over that time I have worked with thousands of people who’s lives were interrupted by the consequences of substance misuse and addiction, many more dealing with a mind and emotional system that threatened to take away their ability to live a connected and meaningful life.
+It has been quite a journey of more than 30 years in the behavioral health profession as a licensed psychotherapist.
+Over that time I have worked with thousands of people whose lives were interrupted by the consequences of substance misuse and addiction, and many more dealing with a mind and emotional system that threatened to take away their ability to live a connected and meaningful life.

 I ultimately specialized in working with people dealing with both at the same time.
-They have been of widely diverse ages, backgrounds and cultures, and all kinds of life experiences, perspectives and worldviews.
+They have been of widely diverse ages, backgrounds, cultures, and all kinds of life experiences, perspectives, and worldviews.
 I innately focused on helping people learn to find their relief and recovery through understanding and integrating the whole of themselves in connection with their unique circumstances.